clairemanthey/space_website/README.md

 https://scrimba.com/scrim/co1134e79b2debb30318bfcda
 ## My process

 Started building the site with Semantic HTML, adding CSS custom properties with flexbox and grid to ensure the site was responsive.
-Started designing for small, 600px, screens then altering the design for larger screen sizes.
+Began with designing for small, 600px, screens then altering the design for larger screen sizes.

 ![My Image](space_tourism_mobile.png)